manojvirat457/Medusa-3D-Swag-Store/README.md

 ## Set up Project

 This section should cover how to set up and run the project locally.
-It’s intended to help the Medusa team properly review your submission, as well as help the community to benefit from our submission.
+It’s intended to help the Medusa team properly review our submission, as well as help the community to benefit from our submission.
 Please read it thoroughly and implement it.

 ### Port details
  - Redis - 6379